 When sharing someone else’s work or cultural insights, gaining consent shows a degree of appreciation instead of appropriating the knowledge as your own creation.
 Show respect by seeking consent and giving clear credit whenever possible.
 Acknowledge your inspirations right from the start, and share the sources for your imitations.
 Pay honor and give credit where it is due.

 QUESTIONS: Have I asked for consent?
 Am I giving proper attributions?
 Have I thanked those who are helping me in my journey toward cross-cultural appreciation and connection?
+Have I used my financial resources to compensate those who are including and educating me?

 Share Others and Yourself, But Don’t Center Yourself